ellethee/argparseinator/docs/source/argparseinated.rst

 =====================
 .. class:: ArgParseInated(parseinator, \**new_attributes)

-This class is intended to be subclassed and automatically expose the :meth:`write`, :meth:`writeln` methods, the :attr:`args` and :attr:`cfg` attributes of the :class:`ArgParseInator`.
+This class is meant to create sub classes that automatically expose the :meth:`write`, :meth:`writeln` methods, the :attr:`args` and :attr:`cfg` attributes of the :class:`ArgParseInator`.
 Plus expose all passed **new_attributes** which will passed by the